lucianghinda/allaboutcoding/cl96gywrk000109la87ygd1rg.md

-# Working with frozen strings in Ruby
+# Alternative ways to freeze a string in Ruby

 If you want to freeze strings in Ruby there are at least two ways to do this: